richardmleggett/MARTi/docs/source/installationbyhand.rst

 Overview
 --------

 This page describes how to install MARTi by hand, from the GitHub repository.
-If you would prefer a different installation method (e.g. bioconda, Docker), go back to :ref:`installation`.
+If you would prefer a different installation method (e.g. bioconda), go back to :ref:`installation`.

 MARTi consists of two main components: